 Rhode Video Mic Pro

-An excellent shotgun mic that provides excellent audio without picking up too much background noise.
+An excellent shotgun mic that provides superior audio without picking up too much background noise.

 Shure MV7 USB